itssonyamisyura/Window_project/README.md

 ## 🚀 About

-This project is a frontend application that demonstrates working with modal windows, event handling, and dynamic UI updates using pure JavaScript.
+This project is a frontend application that demonstrates building interactive UI components and handling user interactions using pure JavaScript.

+The application combines multiple features such as modals, forms, timers, and image interactions to simulate real-world UI behavior.

 The app demonstrates:

-- Handling user interactions
+- DOM manipulation
+- Event handling
+- Working with forms and sending data
 - Managing UI state
-- Working with DOM events
-- Building reusable components
+- Building reusable JavaScript modules

 ---

 ## ✨ Features

 - 🪟 Modal windows (open / close logic)
-- 🖱️ Event handling (click, keyboard, overlay)
+- 📝 Forms with data submission
+- ⏱️ Countdown timer
+- 🖼️ Image gallery with zoom on click
-- 📊 Dynamic UI updates
+- ⚡ Dynamic UI updates
-- ⚡ Modular JavaScript architecture
+- 🎬 Smooth animations and transitions
 - 📱 Responsive layout

 ---